-While we are huge proponents of hemp-based care with CBD oil, there’s more to the cannabis plant than maintaining optimal wellness.
-This crop is hardy, sustainable and makes sturdy textiles.
-That’s why the next wave of the cannabis movement is evidencing itself in hemp fabric.
+While we are huge proponents of hemp-based care with CBD oil, there's more to the cannabis plant than maintaining optimal wellness.
+This crop is both hardy and sustainable, and also makes sturdy textiles.
+That's why the next wave of the cannabis movement is evidencing itself in hemp fabric.
 So, what is hemp fabric and how can you incorporate this textile into your everyday life?
-Let’s take a closer look.
+Let's take a closer look at hemp fabric.

 What Is Hemp Fabric?

-As you’d imagine, this fabric is material made out of hemp that can be used the same way you would use other textiles.
-The fibers that comprise its stalk are very strong, yet pliable.
-Because of these attributes, hemp fiber is an excellent resource for making items that will last long periods of time and withstand inclement weather conditions.
+As you might imagine, hemp fabric is material that is made out of hemp and that can be used the same way you would use other textiles.
+The fibers that comprise its stalk are very strong, yet also pliable.
+These attributes make hemp fiber an excellent resource for making long-lasting items that will withstand adverse weather conditions.

-As you can see, the range of uses for hemp fiber is quite extensive.
+As this extensive list above shows, there is a wide range of hemp fiber..
 A lot of these uses are rooted in ancient history.
-Let’s take a look at the long history of hemp.
+Next, we will take a look at the long, rich history of hemp.

 History of Hemp Fabric

-Hemp is only just now having its moment in the textile spotlight, but our history with the plant goes back centuries.
-In fact, some of the oldest ancient texts herald this crop for its many benefits.
-That’s why the Hindu scriptures, The Vedas, dubbed hemp one of the five essential plants.
+Hemp is only just now having its shining moment on the textile stage, but humans’ history with the plant goes back centuries.
+As a matter of fact, many ancient texts praised hemp for its many benefits.
+That's why the Hindu scriptures, The Vedas, noted hemp one of the five essential plants.

 Our ancestors used the flowers to make tonics and topicals.
-They were sustainable long before sustainable was cool.
-They used as much of the crop as they could, including the seemingly inedible and useless stalks.
-They used the hemp fibers to create ropes to use on their ships and fabric to create clothing for warmth and shoes to protect feet while exploring.
+They were sustainable long before sustainability was talked about in the mainstream.
+They used as many parts off the crop as they could, including the seemingly inedible and useless stalks.
+The hemp fibers were used to create ropes for their ships and as fabric to create clothing to keep warm and shoes to protect their feet.

-Our dependency on hemp would continue until the early 1900s.
-However, with the prohibition of cannabis, hemp products became outlawed.
-Instead of using hemp fabric for clothing, people turned to cotton.
-Shoes were then made out of polyester and leather.
-Ropes were made out of twine.
+Our dependency on hemp continued until the early 1900s.
+However, hemp products became outlawed with the prohibition of cannabis.
+Instead of using hemp fabric for clothing, people began to use cotton.
+Shoes started to be made from polyester and leather.
+Ropes became twine.

 Hemp was phased out of our everyday lives.
-However, this sustainable choice rose again.
-What was once old is new again and hemp is now the way of the future.
+Nevertheless, this sustainable choice rose again.
+What was once old is new again–– hemp is now the way of the future.

 What Are the Benefits of Hemp Fabric?

-With the rising interest in CBD oil, manufacturers are going through more hemp than ever.
-Hemp is one of our oldest friends.
+With the rising popularity of CBD products, manufacturers are going through more hemp than ever before.
+Hemp is one of our oldest, greatest friends.
 Current generations are beginning to understand why our ancestors loved this highly sustainable plant so much.

 Hemp is Easy to Grow

-There’s a reason why hemp made the rounds as our ancestors continued to move.
-It can survive a range of climates.
-Early records of hemp were found in present-day India and China.
-These countries are known for their warmer climates.
-If you want to grow hemp, you need temperate conditions like this in order for the plant to flourish.
-However, even the ideal weather patterns won’t make or break this plant.
+There's a reason why hemp came along with our ancestors as they continued to move.
+It can survive in a variety of climates.
+Early records of hemp were found in present-day India and China–– places that are known for their warmer climates.
+Even though hemp can grow through many weather patterns, it does indeed thrive the most in temperate environments (such as India and China).

 Hemp Fabric Yields a Lot of Fiber

-Not only is hemp fabric better for the environment, but it’s also better for your bottom line as well.
+Not only is hemp fabric better for the environment, but it's also better for your wallet.
 Like a gift that keeps on giving, you get a lot more fiber out hemp stalks than you do with other popular textile choices.

 For instance, hemp fiber yields: